-Man charged in connection with synthetic marijuana overdoses
+Arrest made in more than 100 synthetic pot overdoses in park

 NEW HAVEN, Conn.
-(AP) — A man has been arrested in connection with more than 100 synthetic marijuana overdoses in New Haven, Connecticut.
+(AP) — A 53-year-old man has been arrested in connection with more than 100 synthetic-marijuana overdoses, many of them in the same New Haven park, after authorities say they caught him with 32 bags of the drug, police said Friday.

-Police Chief Anthony Campbell said Friday that 53-year-old John Parker was charged with drug crimes after being caught with 32 bags of K2.
+Some of the victims identified John Parker, of New Haven, as one of the people who was dealing K2 on the New Haven Green, where most of the overdoses occurred Wednesday and Thursday, Police Chief Anthony Campbell said.
+No deaths were reported, and officials said most people recovered quickly.

-Campbell alleged Parker sold K2 on the New Haven Green, where most of the overdoses occurred Wednesday and Thursday.
-Authorities reported chaotic scenes of people falling unconscious.
-No one died.
+No overdoses were reported Friday.

-No additional overdoses were reported Friday.
+Parker, who was arrested Wednesday, was charged with drug crimes after being found in possession of the K2 bags, Campbell said.
+He was also charged in connection with drug sales in the city earlier this year, the chief said.

 Most Read Nation & World Stories